NordVPN vs ExpressVPN comparison in 2025

 With NordVPN, you can choose from servers located in the Netherlands or Switzerland.
 The connection speeds were noticeably slower when I tested these servers, making them barely suitable for web browsing.
 As such, I can’t recommend them for use beyond critical necessity.

-User opinions from using NordVPN and ExpressVPN on a daily basis
+User opinions on using NordVPN and ExpressVPN on a daily basis

 To understand what users think about these two providers, I explored Reddit threads.
 One thing that was constantly mentioned is that NordVPN is often faster and more affordable than ExpressVPN.
 For example, while ExpressVPN excels in unblocking popular services like Netflix, it may struggle with lesser-known sites.
 But NordVPN is just amazing at streaming, especially with NordLynx for lightning-fast speeds.

-On the other hand, there was one user who found ExpressVPN offering more consistent speeds and had fewer issues with streaming services like Netflix and Max compared to NordVPN.
+On the other hand, one user found ExpressVPN offers more consistent speeds and had fewer issues with streaming services like Netflix and Max compared to NordVPN.
 However, they experienced broken images on some websites when using ExpressVPN.
 No other users have reported the same issue with images, though.

 For other users, NordVPN is the go-to option for torrenting, too.